WarmSaluters/mailmerge-js/README.md

 ## How it Works

-MailMerge-JS leverages the power of OpenAI and the Gmail API to streamline the email drafting process.
+MailMerge-JS leverages the power of GenAI and the Gmail API to streamline the email drafting process.
 Write your templates in any format you prefer (HTML/Markdown/Text/Jinja) and loosely express variables and directives in pseudocode using double curly braces `{{ }}`.
 The AI will then generate the actual email content for you, synthesized against any data file format you provide.

 ## Features